How to Buy a New Car for the Lowest Price: A Step-by-Step Guide

 The negotiation process can seem daunting, but online quotes can help reduce the stress of in-person negotiations.
 Be sure to clarify whether you’re talking about the price tag on the vehicle or the total cost, which includes all taxes and fees.

-8. Review the contract
+8. Review the contract before buying

 Always review the vehicle contract carefully before you sign.